Community Oil & Gas Festivals

+Past Summer Oil Patch Festivals have featured all-day music from talented musicians, magicians, helicopter landings, a children’s play area, skydivers and more.
 “Bring the whole family to Sellers Ranch and take part in the free festivities where you can get a heaping helping of Oklahoma barbecue and watch the extensive fireworks display after dark.”
 Visit the Drumright Historical Society Museum.

 First held in 1978, the “Annual Oil Heritage Festival” in Oil City, Pennsylvania, every July proudly honors the area’s rich heritage that resulted from the discovery of petroleum and the “oil boom” that occurred along Oil Creek in the mid-1800s, explains the Venango Area Chamber of Commerce.

 “The Annual Oil Heritage Festival depicts our distinctive heritage by incorporating many heritage related events into one of Western Pennsylvania’s major festivals…a fun-filled festival draws thousands of visitors and guests to the region each year,” notes the chamber’s website.
 “In that oil fueled the Industrial Revolution and the modernization of America’s transportation industry, our region is often referred to as the valley that changed the world.”